goinvest/iexcloud/README.md

 [![Go Report Card][report badge]][report card]
 [![License Badge][license badge]][LICENSE]

+## Archived

+As of August, 31, 2024, all [IEX Cloud][iexweb] products will be retired.
+Therefore, the [iexcloud][] Go library is archived and all development has ceased.

 ## Overview

 [iexcloud][] provides a Go interface to the [IEX Cloud Legacy API][iexlegacy].
 To access the [IEX Cloud Legacy API][iexlegacy] an account and token are required.
 The goal is for [iexcloud][] to be compatible with the v1 version of the IEX Cloud Legacy API.
 There were some changes from the beta version to v1 of the API, so things may still be in flux for this library.

 - [IEX Cloud Legacy API][iexlegacy] uses <https://cloud.iexapis.com/> for its
   base URL.